 RET helps you identify the emotional and practical problems in your life, and helps delineate the difference between the two.
 You will be able to minimize emotional disturbances, obtain self-actualization, and experience an improvement in your quality of life.

-For instance, Susan is a very sucessful lawyer, a great mother to two young children and an outstanding wife.
+For instance, Susan is a very successful lawyer, a great mother to two young children and an outstanding wife.
 The law firm where she was employed downsized, and as a result her case load decreased as did her salary.
-For the past month, Susan was waking up at 4 a.m., she was eating uncrontollably and cried almost on a daily basis.
+For the past month, Susan was waking up at 4 a.m., she was eating uncontrollably and cried almost on a daily basis.
 Some of Susan’s statements in treatment were as follows:

 “I am very scared that I will lose my home; I feel like a bad wife and mother; I just feel like I am going to lose my mind!”

 Emotional problem: Susan is upsetting herself about her current setbacks, why not continue doing your best at your firm without generalizing that EVERYTHING is a failure in your life.
 She fails to remember that she plays a crucial role in her family, and is has been able to carry a balanced life with a successful career and a stable home.

 Practical problem: This would involve the success of her business.
 How can she increase her salary, what are other work related options?